Join a Division Committee!

 Looking for a way to give back?
-Have a great idea for a program or resource and want to help bring it to life?
-Consider serving on one of our Division committees.
-We will help find the right role for your capacity, skill set, and interests - we have something for everyone!
+Have a great idea for a program or resource and want help bringing it to life?
+Consider joining a Women & Planning Division committee.
+We will help you find the right fit based on your capacity, skill set, and interests - we have something for everyone!
 Volunteers are welcome to participate in more than one committees or initiative.

-We've provided an overview description of each of the Division's standing committees below.
+The Division's standing committees are described below.
 Please use these descriptions as a guide.
-You can find more information about standing committees and the Division leadership structure in our Division Bylaws.
+You can learn more about standing committees and Division governance structure in our Division Bylaws.

 Standing Committees & Subcommittees